 The color temperature of light that I love may not be what you enjoy.
 I know some people who need 6500K (a cool/blueish tone) in their kitchens and others that need a 2700K (a yellowish tone).

 What LED Color Temperature to Use for White Cabinetry

 What’s the best way to choose?
-Take a look at some different color temperatures and see what fits your space and your aesthetics.
+There’s subtle differences between 3000K and 4000K, but take a look at some different color temperatures and see what fits your space and your aesthetics.